Saab says "not dead yet" after court setback

 The Vanersborg district court in western Sweden said it was "unclear how the company would be able to solve its liquidity crisis and continue operations."

 Trading in Swedish Automobile's Amsterdam-listed shares has been suspended.
 Regulator AFM said the shares would remain suspended.
-It will decide after the company's statement on Friday whether to allow trading to resume.
+It would decide after the company's statement on Friday whether to resume trade.

 The IF Metall union said it was considering its course of action.
-Unions have said they could seek Saab's bankruptcy to activate a state scheme to pay wages, even though that decision would mean the end of Saab.
+Unions have said they could seek Saab's bankruptcy to activate a state scheme to pay wages.

-"We have to look after our members' interests.
-If that means taking such a harsh decision, then so be it," IF Metall head Stefan Lofven told reporters as he was entering a meeting with the local union chapter in Trollhattan.
-But he added that he still held out some hope Saab could avoid bankruptcy.
+"I had really hoped for a positive decision from the court.
+Saab and our members would have deserved some breathing space," said IF Metall head Stefan Lofven.

-"Yes, otherwise we would have taken a decision already.
-But since we believe there still is a chance, we're here," he said.
+"If the company itself does not find another solution or seek to put itself into bankruptcy we could be forced to do so in the next few days," he added in a statement.

 CHINESE PLANS

-Saab was scheduled for closure by owner General Motors Co (GM.N) in 2010 but was rescued by Amsterdam-listed Spyker Cars, which later changed its name to Swedish Automobile.
+Saab, based in the western town of Trollhattan, was rescued from closure by General Motors Co (GM.N) in early 2010 by Amsterdam-listed Spyker Cars, which later changed its name to Swedish Automobile.

 Trollhattan mayor Paul Akerlund said he still hoped for the best.
 "Of course, this is not a good thing.
 One hopes that in some way they can find a solution in the end.
 I'm not giving up," he told Reuters by telephone.